Jordan Brown (basketball): College career

 With the addition of Brown and the return of twins Cody and Caleb Martin, Nevada was ranked in the top 10 of several preseason polls in the 2018–19 season.
 Brown was named Preseason MWC Freshman of the Year.
 At the end of the season, Brown entered the transfer portal.
 On June 9, 2019, Brown announced that he would transfer to Arizona.
 Under NCAA rules, he was required to sit out the 2019–20 season, but became eligible to play in the 2020–21 season, with three years of eligibility left.
 Brown averaged 9.4 points and 5.2 rebounds per game, earning Pac-12 Sixth Man of the Year honors.
 After coach Sean Miller was fired, Brown opted to transfer to Louisiana.
 As a junior, Brown averaged 15.3 points, 8.6 rebounds, and 1.1 blocks per game.
 He was named to the Second Team All-Sun Belt.
+On June 27, 2023, Brown transferred to Memphis.

+Professional career

+After going undrafted in the 2024 NBA draft, Brown signed a contract to join KK Dubrava.
+In a statement released on October 15, 2024, it was announced that he and the club had parted ways by mutual agreement.

+On October 24, 2024, Brown joined Basket Brno for a month-long tryout, and stayed with the club until the end of the season.

+On 10 August, 2025, he signed with Šiauliai of the Lithuanian Basketball League (LKL).